-A lumbar bulging disc is a bulging disc located in the lower portion of the spine.
-Because of the location of the disc bulge, symptoms are typically felt in the low back, buttocks, legs, and feet.
+A lumbar bulging disc is a bulging intervertebral disc located in the lower portion of the spine.
+Due to the location of the disc bulge, if spinal nerve roots are compressed, symptoms are usually felt in the low back, buttocks, legs and feet.

-Interestingly, lumbar bulging discs account for the vast majority of bulging disc cases.
-There are several reasons why the lumbar region of the spine is vulnerable to bulging discs, such as:
+Lumbar bulging discs account for the vast majority of all bulging disc cases.
+There are several reasons why the lumbar region of the spine is prone to bulging discs, such as:

 - The lumbar region bears the bulk of the body’s weight.

-- It can be easily strained and injured when lifting heavy objects, particularly if improper techniques are used.
+- The lower spine can be easily strained and injured when lifting heavy objects, particularly if unsuitable techniques are used.

-- Lumbar discs endure a lot of wear-and-tear over the years, plus they are prone to breaking down and weakening as we age.
+- Lumbar discs endure a lot of wear-and-tear over the years, making them prone to breaking down and weakening as we age.

-In addition to age, other risk factors for a lumbar bulging disc include a history of back injuries, a job that requires heavy lifting, lack of exercise, and being overweight.
+In addition to age, other risk factors for a lumbar bulging disc include a history of back injuries, a job that requires heavy lifting, lack of exercise and excess body weight.
 Being a smoker also may increase your chances of disc injury.

-If you are diagnosed with a lumbar bulging disc, chances are it will heal on its own within about 6 months.
-Your doctor may prescribe rest, pain and anti-inflammatory medication, and physical therapy to ease your symptoms.
-In about 10 percent of cases, symptoms are severe and lasting, leading a doctor to recommend an open-back surgery such as discectomy.
+If you are diagnosed with a lumbar bulging disc, chances are it will heal on its own within about six months.
+Your physician may prescribe rest, pain relievers, anti-inflammatory medication and physical therapy to ease your symptoms.
+In about 10 percent of cases, symptoms are severe and lasting, leading a physician to recommend an open-back surgery such as discectomy.